FREQUENTLY ASKED QUESTIONS

 7. What are the membership dues/fees for members who join online?

 eMembership dues are currently $30.00 per year across all jurisdictions.
 Dues are paid online to the Knights of Columbus Supreme Council and they cover both the member’s state and supreme membership fees.
 If a member transfers to a local council, the dues are pro-rated to that council.
 Debit cards and credit cards are accepted as forms of payment by the Supreme Council.

 8. Why eMembership?

-This pilot program for joining the Knights of Columbus is the result of several years of research and reflection by the Supreme Council, which engaged state and local councils leaders, as well as prospective members, through surveys and focus groups.
-This process identified several membership goals, including developing a new way introduce men to the activities of our Order that would strengthen and benefit all councils and members.
+This pilot program for joining the Knights of Columbus is the result of several years of research and reflection by the Supreme Council, which engaged state and local council leaders, as well as prospective members, through surveys and focus groups.
+This process identified several membership goals, including developing a new way to introduce men to the activities of our Order that would strengthen and benefit all councils and members.

 This pilot program is currently available only in Alberta, Arizona, Connecticut, Florida, Maryland, New Mexico and Washington, D.C.
 During this pilot we will be testing the viability and success of this new join process.